I-Love-Linux-and-windows/Economic-Data-Collector-and-Predictor/README.md

 4. Tax Revenue
 5. GDP growth rate
 6. Population
-7. POverty rate
+7. Poverty rate

  After that, it plots in multiple line graphs displayed in separate image files.
-I hope you can contribute to project by adding to the code.
+I hope you can contribute to the project by adding to the code.
 I request your help building an engine that aims to  predict future figures on the 7 indicators listed above.